 The designer—nicknamed The Lord of Darkness for his famously dystopian aesthetic—draws parallels between the Gethsemane garden and present-day hardships.
-“We’ve all been living a tense period in history waiting for a resolution, be it catastrophic or rational, in a suspense that feels almost biblical in its drama,” says the brand.
+“We’ve all been living a tense period in history waiting for a resolution, be it catastrophic or rational, in a suspense that feels almost epic in its drama,” says the brand.
 Instead of transporting models to Jerusalem for the live-streamed FW21 runway show, Owens chose the Lido di Venezia pier in Venice, which conveniently resembled a natural runway.
 The weather was grey and moody, perfectly reflecting the label’s post-apocalyptic style.

-But beyond aesthetics, the beachside location ties into the collection’s biblical inspiration.
+But beyond aesthetics, the beachside location ties into the collection’s inspiration.
 “My garden is the beach in front of my home on Venice’s Lido,” said Owens.
-“My pandemic runway shows have all been on the Lido—a 2-hour drive from my factory in Concordia and a smaller footprint, pared-down, no audience, home-based mood that feels suitable for the moment.”
+“My pandemic runway shows have all been on the Lido—a two-hour drive from my factory in Concordia and a smaller footprint, pared-down, no audience, home-based mood that feels suitable for the moment.”
 As seen in the collection’s lookbook at the bottom of this article, the designer dressed every model in a mask to match their ensemble, a choice made because, as Owens puts it, “they are a vote for responsibility and consideration and an acknowledgment of our immediate collective experience.”

 With Owens’ inspiration in mind, the final collection took the form of dramatic silhouettes—an expectation for the avant-garde artist.
 Sculpted-shoulder coats transform the body into, as Owens puts it, “architectural bulldozers,” and slashed black denim symbolises fear or rage (the designer told Vogue that his anger is exacerbated by “the forces that almost won the American election”).
 Puffer jackets are a combination of familiar and unfamiliar.
 Thongs are worn over bodysuits to make a statement.
 Sculptural, exquisite gowns are red carpet ready.
 And finally, sequins make a surprise but welcome appearance.

-Experience the runway show in full, ahead.
+And experience the runway show in full, ahead.